Supermarcel10/AdobeAiTextContourScript/README.md

 ## Usage

+> [!NOTE]
-> :warning: **Warning**: It is advised to use a monospaced font to ensure accurate bounding rectangle dimensions.
+> It is advised to use a monospaced font to ensure accurate bounding rectangle dimensions.

 1. Open an Adobe Illustrator project.
 2. Select the text frame you want to create bounding rectangles for.